-318 Commonwealth was designed by architect Samuel D. Kelley and built in 1881-1882 by Antoine Xavier and William Welch, builders, for building contractor John W. Shapleigh, probably for speculative sale, one of two contiguous houses (318-320 Commonwealth).
-John Shapleigh is shown as the owner on the original building permit application for the two houses, dated September 6, 1881.
+318 Commonwealth was designed by architect Samuel D. Kelley and built in 1881-1882 by Antoine Xavier and William Welch, builders, for building contractor John W. Shapleigh, one of two contiguous houses (318-320 Commonwealth) in the same design built for speculative sale.
+He is shown as the owner on the original building permit application for the two houses (one application for both houses), dated September 6, 1881.

-By the 1882-1883 winter season, 318 Commonwealth was the home of attorney Edward Olcott Shepard and his wife, Mary Coffin (Lunt) Shepard.
+On September 5, 1882, 318 Commonwealth was purchased from John Shapleigh by Mary Coffin (Lunt) Shepard, the wife of attorney Edward Olcott Shepard.
 They previously had lived at the Hotel Vendôme, and before that at 225 Marlborough.

 The house was not listed in the 1892 and 1893 Blue Books.

 In 1893, 318 Commonwealth was the home of boot and shoe manufacturer Charles Henry Colburn and his wife, Frances Eudora (Draper) Colburn.
 Their primary residence was in Hopedale.

 On June 3, 1893, the Boston Globe reported that, Frances Colburn had notified the police that a bag containing an estimated $70,000 in diamonds and jewelry was missing and possibly stolen.
 Mrs. Colburn and their daughters, Helen Louise Colburn and Alice Draper Colburn, had moved from 318 Commonwealth to Hopedale on the previous day and discovered the loss upon their arrival at their country home.
 Charles Colburn had remained in town.
 The coachman was sent back to Boston and the Commonwealth Avenue home was thoroughly searched to no avail.
 However, when Charles Colburn was contacted, he reported that he had found the bag on an upstairs table, taken into his possession, and the jewelry was safe.